yfuna/paip-el/README.md

 Please note that:

-- It's under development,
+- The software modules are under development,
-- It's incomplete,
+- They're incomplete,
 - Not all the stuff, functions and macros, here works.

 While it is very early in the development of the modules, all feedback is welcome via github messages and/or as github issues.

 [CL to EL Porting Tips](https://github.com/yfuna/paip-el/wiki/CL-to-EL-Porting-Tips) is available on the project wiki.

-Installation
+Usage
 ------------

 Put all elisp files in your load-path and require what you use.
 For example,